 West Brom should bounce back from their defeat against Swansea in the week as they host Stoke this weekend.
 Three goals and two assists so far this season is a modest return for the Scotland international and hopefully he can contribute double figures again this weekend.

 Despite only being rated as two and a half stars on the site, Fellaini has been superb when he's played for Everton.

-The only downside to his performances is his tendency to get booked but, with seven goals and four assists so far and another 10 point haul against Arsenal in midweek, he looks a good choice ahead of Everton's trip to Etihad Stadium.
+The only downside to his performances is his tendency to get booked is possibly the only downside but with seven goals and four assists so far and another 10 point haul against Arsenal in midweek, he looks a good choice ahead of Everton's trip to Etihad Stadium.

 I included Ramirez in my last two teams and now he's back to full fitness he'll keep his place.
-The summer signing plays a very creative role in the Saints team, he's dangerous from outside the box, free-kicks, averages 6.6 points a game and, against a Liverpool team who can't seem to keep a clean sheet, he stands a good chance of contributing more than that to this week's total.
+The summer signing plays a very creative role in the Saints team, he's dangerous from outside the box, free-kicks and averages 6.6 points a game and against a Liverpool team who can't seem to keep a clean sheet he stands a good chance of contributing more than that to this week's total.

 Were it not for the unfortunate own goal against Liverpool in the week, Gareth Bale would have notched double figures in Totel Football for the third consecutive game.

-A goal and an assist in that match and an average of over seven points per game is more than enough for him to continue in my Premier League side this weekend.
+A goal and an assist in that game and an average of over seven points per match is more than enough for him to continue in my Premier League side this weekend.

 Robin van Persie